Slyyv17/Slyyv17/README.md

 - 📫 How to reach me ... ememevictor08@gmail.com
 - 😄 Pronouns: ...
 Him🧍🏾‍♂️
 - ⚡ Fun fact: I love coding and I'm interested in anyone who love's it and I'm willing to learn more😊
-- I'll Create Softwares someday, BELIEVE!!!
+- I'll launch Softwares someday, BELIEVE!!!

 - I am Currently working on:
 - A Management App